trek-view/basecamp/_posts/2021-04-09-measuring-air-quality-portable-part-2.md

 [The mean average AQS for my ride was 96.22](https://docs.google.com/spreadsheets/d/1tK9C1pA1FxVW1fkH60rmpfiiPejtUFvzMo-nDWwZfaw/edit#gid=2042347909), which is very good (the highest score possible being 100).

 Overall the AtmoTube Pro reported the air quality as I would expect.
-For example, during the middle of the journey I rode through thick, visible smoke in the air coming from a bonfire about 20 meters away.
+For example, during the middle of the journey I rode through thick, visible smoke in the air coming from a bonfire about 20 metres away.
 At this point you can see the AQS dip to 46.

 <img class="img-fluid" src="/assets/images/blog/2021-04-09/PM-pollution-Farnborough-Airport-Loop-2021-03-14.png" alt="PM1, PM2.5, PM10 on Farnborough Airport Loop (2021-03-14)" title="PM1, PM2.5, PM10 on Farnborough Airport Loop (2021-03-14)" />